Should you spay or neuter your dog? That is the question.

 When should I spay/neuter my dog?

-Dogs as young as eight weeks of age can be spayed or neutered safely.
+Healthy dogs as young as six weeks of age can be spayed or neutered safely.
 Studies have recommended that male dogs be neutered before six to eight months of age.
 For female dogs, the surgery should ideally be performed before their first heat cycle.
 If you have questions, talk to a veterinarian.